jnozzi/cocoadev.com/markdown/AnimatedWindowOpening.md

 Why would you override anything?
 Windows don't open by magic, they open because you told them to open.
 Tell them to resize while you tell them to open.

 ----
-Yes, windows open because you tell them to, but I assume that if a generic subclass of General/NSWindow that animates while opening and closing is being created, ALL the code for animation should be in the subclass rather than having to handle it whenever a window is shown.
+Yes, windows open because you tell them to, but I assume that if a generic subclass of NSWindow that animates while opening and closing is being created, ALL the code for animation should be in the subclass rather than having to handle it whenever a window is shown.

 On that note, have you tried overriding makeKeyAndOrderFront?

 Here's just something I threw together which solves the blip of the window initially showing with the original frame before performing the animation:

-- (id)initWithContentRect:(General/NSRect)contentRect
+- (id)initWithContentRect:(NSRect)contentRect
 				styleMask:(unsigned int)styleMask
-				  backing:(General/NSBackingStoreType)bufferingType
+				  backing:(NSBackingStoreType)bufferingType
 					defer:(BOOL)deferCreation
 {
-	if(self = [super initWithContentRect:General/NSMakeRect(60,60,20,20)
+	if(self = [super initWithContentRect:NSMakeRect(60,60,20,20)
 							   styleMask:styleMask
 								 backing:bufferingType
 								   defer:deferCreation])